 The Use of Assessment Results

-Assessment results are intended for two purposes: 1) to provide feedback to individual instructors to assist in their efforts to improve student learning within their courses; and 2) to make judgments about the effectiveness of the General Education Program and to inform recommendations for its improvement.
+Assessment results are intended for two purposes: 1) to provide feedback to individual instructors to assist in their efforts to improve student learning within their courses; and 2) to make judgments about the effectiveness of the GEP and to inform recommendations for its improvement.
 To achieve these aims, assessment results will be shared in the following manner:

 Each instructor submitting a course portfolio will receive individual feedback from the faculty learning community, including an evaluation of the assessment method utilized in the course and recommendations for the improvement of student learning.
 This evaluation will include the rubric used by the faculty learning community in forming its opinions.
 This information will be provided only to the instructors themselves and will not be shared with departments, Deans, the Provost, or the GEC.